The third volume in the University of the Highlands and Islands Archaeology Institute’s research series was officially launched on Wednesday evening.

 Edited by Nick Card, Mark Edmonds and Anne Mitchell, The Ness of Brodgar: As it Stands is available from bookshops priced £35.99.
 Purchasing online from www.nessofbrodgar.co.uk will see proceeds from each sale go to the excavation funds.

-The second volume in the UHI Archaeology Institute series, Landscapes Revealed: Remote Sensing Across the Heart of Neolithic Orkney World Heritage Site, was launched in September and also available from bookshops.
+The second volume in the UHI Archaeology Institute series, Landscapes Revealed: Geophysical Survey in the Heart of Neolithic Orkney World Heritage Area, was launched in September and also available from bookshops.